 Quadriplegia (also known as tetraplegia) is the loss or impairment of movement in the arms, hands, legs, and pelvic organs.
 Paraplegia is when a spinal cord injury affects the legs and sometimes the lower abdomen area.
 The affected area of your body is determined by the area of your spinal cord injury.

 A spinal injury can worsen with time as swelling or bleeding develops around the spine.
 It is crucial that you seek medical assistance immediately.
 Treatment depends on how severe your injury is.
-Doctors first focus on stabilizing your breathing and immobilizing your neck to prevent extra damage.
+A spine specialist's first focus on stabilizing your breathing and immobilizing your neck to prevent extra damage.
 Contact us as soon as possible to maximize your opportunity to heal.